-When the mitral valve does not close tightly, causing it to leak, this condition is called mitral regurgitation.
+When the mitral valve does not close tightly and leaks, this is called mitral regurgitation.

-Although there are different types of mitral regurgitation, the Carillon therapy is designed to treat functional mitral regurgitation (FMR), also known as secondary mitral regurgitation (SMR).
-This means that the valve leakage is caused by another condition and is secondary to the original cause.
+There are different types of mitral regurgitation.
+The therapy being studied in this clinical study is designed to treat functional mitral regurgitation (FMR), also known as secondary mitral regurgitation (SMR) – meaning that the valve leakage is caused by another condition and is secondary to the original cause.

 Signs & Symptoms of FMR

 What is Being Studied?